 And that was the beginning of the odyssey.

-The odyssey he refers to is a film in production now for almost three years: Deep City, the Birth of the Miami Sound, inspired by the Numero compilation record.
+The odyssey he refers to is a film in production now for almost three years: Deep City: The Birth of the Miami Sound, inspired by the Numero compilation record.
 Scholl is co-producing the film along with local documentary filmmakers Marlon Johnson and Chad Tingle.
-Its their first long feature together.
-They have co-produced short films, two of which have won Emmys.
+It’s their first long feature together.
+They have previously co-produced short films, two of which have won Emmys.
 But the Deep City documentary is a big story, says Scholl, speaking from his downtown office at the John S. & James L. Knight Foundation where he serves as Vice President of the Arts.
-I met him and Marlon Johnson there last week for a discussion about the film.
+I met with him and Marlon Johnson there last week for a discussion about the upcoming film.

 These are big undertakings.
 They are hard.
 They are expensive.
 It is easy to make a film and hard to make a good film.

 They knew this was not a film that would receive outside funding initially but they agreed to do it anyway.
 Tingle and Johnson invested the sweat equity while Scholl covered their hard expenses.
 They shot with a high-definition camera and did many hours of interviews.
 In the end, they knew they had something.
-They acquired footage from the Wolfson Moving Image Archives featuring life in Miami’s Overtown, the predominately black community, where the soul of Deep City’s music lived.
+They acquired footage from the Wolfson Moving Image Archives featuring life in Miami’s Overtown, the predominately black community, the heart and soul of Deep City’s sound.
 Tingle and Johnson began stitching the film together and prepared an eight-minute teaser to drum up interest in the film.

 Scholl said at the beginning they didn’t know what to do with it.

-WLRN acquired the film but gave Scholl, Johnson and Tingle free reins to make the film and put it out in festivals.
+WLRN acquired the film but gave Scholl, Johnson and Tingle free reins to make it as they intended and put it on the film festival circuit.
 Referring to them as “unbelievably good partners,” Scholl says WLRN is the only institution telling Miami stories these days.

 People forget that Miami’s history is very, very compressed.
 The fact that things happened here so quickly is great but it’s a very compressed time frame compared to the rest of the world and even the rest of America.